Non-interactive SSH password authentication

 compdef pssh=ssh

-This approach is a bit brittle as it requires to parse the output of the ssh command to look for a password prompt.
+This approach is a bit brittle as it requires parsing the output of the ssh command to look for a password prompt.
 Moreover, if no password is required, the password manager is still invoked.
 Since OpenSSH 8.4, we can use SSH_ASKPASS and SSH_ASKPASS_REQUIRE instead:

 ssh() {